 Do I Need an Audio Engineering Degree?

-That being said, while the degree itself may be unimportant, the education behind any degree or diploma is very important.
+You might even be the only person responsible for the production, depending on the client.
 You’re not just going to waltz into a recording studio and get yourself a job as an engineer if you have no skills or experience.
 You can spend a lot of money learning those skills in a college or trade school, or you can spend less money and learn it on-the-job through a Recording Connection.

 That’s literally the reason why most music industry pros don’t pay much attention to degrees and diplomas.
 To them, all that piece of paper says is that you went to school somewhere—it doesn’t tell them anything whatsoever about your skills.
-However, if you’ve spent time working in a real studio alongside a professional, allowing yourself to be trained and externd, you are gaining both skills and experience at the same time—plus, as you learn and grow, and as your mentor becomes aware of your skills, it increases your chances of being hired, or being recommended for jobs and gigs.
+However, if you’ve spent time working in a real studio alongside a professional, allowing yourself to be trained and extend, you are gaining both skills and experience at the same time—plus, as you learn and grow, and as your mentor becomes aware of your skills, it increases your chances of being hired, or being recommended for jobs and gigs.
 All of this happens naturally and organically within the studio, whether you happen to have a degree or not.

 So the bottom line is, if you want a career as an audio engineer or music producer, your priority is to get in the door of a recording studio and gain the skills and experience you need in order to be taken seriously.
 An externship is a great way to do this.
 Real, on-the-job experience will open more doors for you than an audio engineering degree ever could.